ThePheonixGuy/ThePhoenixCogs/README.md

 # ThePhoenixCogs
-My personal collection of cogs for Red - A discords Bot By TwentySix
+My personal collection of cogs for Red - A discord Bot By @TwentySix

 Music
 Music is an interaction cog, and its currently in less than alpha stage.
 It is basically an interfacing class between Red, and Just-some-bots/Musicbot.